 2. Kaytee Black Oil Sunflower Seed

 I always recommend black oil sunflower seed for bird feeding.
 It appeals to a wide variety of “crowd pleaser” birds like Northern Cardinals, Chickadees, Goldfinches, and dozens more.
-This is a quick, affordable, and easy way to bring numerous birds to your feeders.
-Love it!
+It has a thin shell for birds to get into and high fat and protein content for them.

 Related Content: Ranking Bird Seed from Worst to Best